Eczema On Tattoo: Risks And How To Treat It

 • Avoid direct sun exposure and also avoid applying sunscreen on the tattoo area until fully healed.

-Adding to these, do take extra precautions as per medical and tattoo experts’ instructions and advice.
+Adding to these, do take extra precautions and the moment you experience an itchy tattoo, seek medical and tattoo experts’ instructions and advice.
 Be patient if they ask you to wait until any pre-existing skin condition symptoms subside.
 If your skin condition only gets worse, consult a medical profession to receive proper treatment and restore good skin health.

 Eczema flare-ups may get worse as a response to skin irritation during a tattoo procedure.
 However, getting a tattoo on eczematous skin is a fairly common practice, especially for those who want to reclaim their body from the condition.
 Medical experts and professional tattooists are aware of the health implications of tattooing on such sensitive skin and can guide you properly.
 However, keep in mind that managing your mental and physical stress and being patient is key to ensuring your body is at least halfway ready for the process.
 Once done with the process, keep your tattoo clean and avoid going for another session if you have active flares or your skin is in the recovery stage from sensitivity due to sun, chemical, pollution exposure, or any other condition.
 Remember, prevention is better than cure, so be careful with your lifestyle choices when preparing to get a tattoo on eczematous skin.